warren-bank/node-serve/lib/serve-handler/README.md

 * _text_
   - supports an optional _exact_ attribute

 A `command` attribute holds a string with the command-line instruction to execute.
 The current working directory is normalized to the directory containing the file.
-The special token `{{source}}` in the `command` string will be interpolated to the absolute filepath using the native directory separator and enclosed by double quotes.
+The special token `{{source}}` in the `command` string will be interpolated to the absolute file path using the native directory separator and enclosed by double quotes.

 An optional `env` attribute holds an object to define environment variable key/value pairs that should exist during execution.